Irmo Police searching for suspect after early morning shooting

 At the scene, officers found a victim with a gunshot wound and managed to stop the bleeding before the victim was taken to a nearby hospital.

-Canty is believed to have fled the scene in a white 2010 Lexus and is considered arm and dangerous.
+Canty is believed to have fled the scene in a white 2010 Lexus and is considered armed and dangerous.

 Irmo Police ask if anyone knows the location of Malik Canty to contact the Irmo Police Department at 803-785-2521 or contact Midlands Crimestoppers at 1-888-CRIMESC or www.p3tips.com.